John Spano: Purchase of New York Islanders

+During his bid for the Panthers, Spano befriended former New York Islanders captain Denis Potvin, who suggested Spano consider buying the Islanders.
+Bettman also suggested he sit down with longtime Islanders owner John Pickett, figuring that a New York native with a seeming passion for hockey would be a good fit for the team.

-In October 1996, Spano agreed to buy the New York Islanders from longtime owner John Pickett for $165 million: $80 million for Pickett's 90 percent stake in the team and $85 million for its lucrative cable television contract with SportsChannel New York, which at the time earned the Islanders $13 million a year.
+On October 10, 1996, Spano agreed to buy the Islanders from Pickett for $165 million: $80 million for Pickett's 90 percent stake in the team and $85 million for its lucrative cable television contract with SportsChannel New York, which at the time earned the Islanders $13 million a year.
 He later agreed to buy the remaining 10 percent of the team held by the management group that had been running the Islanders' day-to-day operations since 1989.

 Spano billed himself as the owner of a leasing operation that he had built from one company with four employees to a group of 10 companies with 6,000 employees worldwide in a period of just six years.
 He claimed to be worth $230 million, most of which he attributed to have been inherited from his wealthy grandfather Angelo; he also claimed to own his $3 million University Park house free and clear.

-Pickett and Bettman were initially confident about Spano, deeming him a lifesaver for the once-proud franchise.
-The Islanders had fallen on hard times after their four consecutive Stanley Cup championships, having missed the playoffs in five of the previous eight years; furthermore, the team was suffering at the gate, and rumors abounded that they were about to move to Atlanta, Nashville or Houston.
+Pickett and Bettman were initially confident about Spano, believing he would give the once-proud franchise a shot in the arm.
+The Islanders had fallen on hard times after their four consecutive Stanley Cup championships, having missed the playoffs in five of the previous eight years.
+The previous season had seen them finish with the third-worst record in the league.
+Furthermore, the team was suffering at the gate, and rumors abounded that they were about to move to Atlanta, Nashville or Houston.
 Spano committed to keeping the team on Long Island and either renovate, rebuild or replace the aging Nassau Coliseum.

-He paid for the team at signing with a loan from a syndicate of banks headed by Fleet Bank.
+He paid for the team at signing with a loan from a syndicate of banks headed by Fleet Bank; years later, he recalled that he had a harder time financing his first car, which cost only $12,000.
 He and Pickett agreed to a five-year installment package for the cable rights, and the league's other owners approved the sale in February 1997.